evanbruno617/Car_Sales/README.md

 As seen with the image above the variables that produce the highest R^2 value are: 10 year interest rate, Money Supply, Median CPI, and Sticky CPI..
 Given these variables are inputed into the multivariate linear regression it produces a R^2 value of 0.60 with a standardized coefficient of 0.933.

+# Caveat
+---

+Even though these predictions are good with a high R^2 there is an important caveat to acknowledge and that is the assumption of independence.
+Because this data is taken in recorded during a different time these variables are no longer independent.
+This violates the assumption of inependence of linear regression however this can be dealt with by converting the model into time series.

+## Time Series

+In order to run time series analysis on the data it is imperative to make sure both the dependent and independent variables are stationary.
+Using the Dickey-Fuller Test it is found that all of the dependent variables looking to be evaluated and the independent variables are stationary with order of integration of 1.

 # Conclusion
 ---
 Given this detailed analysis of trends and predictions of car sales there is a lot of data to base suppliers and buyers strategies from.
 For supplies they can review the trends in Car Prices and demand to strategize their prices and supply for those given months to maximize profit.
 Given the same data buyers can use it to their advantage as well to know when prices are at their lowest to buy and when to avoid purchasing.